bentomhall/nih-system/homebrewery/world/player-options.md

 If you lose this tool, you can recreate it by expending 1 GP of metal and wire during a long rest.
 It has a weight of 2 lbs and packs to the size of a sheathed shortsword.

-### Ability Score Increase
+### Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 Alternatively, you can choose a feat that you qualify for.

 ### Skill Tricks
-At 4th level, you have learned the Craft Apprentice skill trick.
+At 4th level, you have learned the Craft Apprentice skill trick and one other skill trick you qualify for.
 At 8th level, you learn your choice of Medic, Trap Finder, or Tumble (even if you would not otherwise qualify).
 At 12th level, you learn your choice of Find Weakness or Sunder.

-In addition, you learn one other skill trick that you qualify for.
+At 16th and 19th level, you can pick a skill trick you otherwise qualify for.

 ### Extra Attack
 Starting at 5th level, you can attack twice instead of once when you take the Attack action on your turn.

-In addition, you ignore the loading property of weapons as you’ve modified your personal weapon to automatically reload itself.
+In addition, you ignore the loading property of weapons as you've modified your personal weapon to automatically reload itself.
 \page
 ### Energy Synthesis
 Starting at 6th level, you can release a burst of quasi-elemental aether from your Clockwork Battery.
 As an action, expend a number of Charge Dice up to your charge limit, roll and sum them, and pick one of the following:
 ____
 **Flamethrower**: You create a 30 ft cone of fire.
 All creatures within that area must make a Dexterity saving throw against your Charge DC.
 On a failed save, they take the rolled total as fire damage now and at the beginning of their next turn.
 On a success, they only take the damage now.
 **Stunner**: One creature you can see within 30 ft must make a Constitution saving throw against your Charge DC.
 On a failed save, they take the rolled total as lightning damage and are stunned until the end of your next turn.
 On a success, they take half as much damage and are not stunned but cannot take reactions until the end of your next turn.
 **Air Blast**: All creatures within 10 ft. of you must make a Strength saving throw against your charge DC.
 On a failed save they take the rolled total as thunder damage and are pushed 5 feet away and knocked prone.
 On a success, they take half as much damage and are only pushed but not knocked prone.
-Creatures two sizes or more larger than you make the save at advantage; creatures smaller than you make the save at disadvantage.
+Creatures two sizes or more larger than you make the save with advantage; creatures smaller than you make the save at disadvantage.
 This also disperses any effect that can be dispersed by a strong wind.
 ____
 ### Adaptive Defense
-At 7th level, you’ve incorporated significant alterations into your non-weapon gear, letting you defend yourself more efficiently in emergencies.
+At 7th level, you've incorporated significant alterations into your non-weapon gear, letting you defend yourself more efficiently in emergencies.
 You gain the following benefits as long as you are wearing any armor.

 - As a reaction when you take damage from a source you can see, you can expend a number of Charge Die up to your charge limit.
 Roll the dice and subtract the result from the damage taken.
 This occurs after resistance and vulnerability is accounted for.
 - As a reaction when you make a Strength, Dexterity, or Constitution ability check or saving throw, you can expend one Charge Die and add the result to the ability check or saving throw result.
 - As a bonus action, you can spend a number of Charge Dice up to your charge limit.
 Roll the dice and add the total to your hit points.
 You can only take this option if you are below half your maximum hit points.

 ### Underwater Movement Engine
-Starting at 7th level, you’ve modified your Clockwork Battery and gear to produce a bubble of air and jet propulsion while underwater.
+Starting at 7th level, you've modified your Clockwork Battery and gear to produce a bubble of air and jet propulsion while underwater.
 While you are wearing armor, you gain a swimming speed of 40 ft and can breathe underwater.

 Additionally, this air filtration gives limited protection against gaseous hazards.
-When you make a Constitution saving throw against airborne poisons (such as a green dragon’s breath weapon or the *cloudkill* spell), you do so at advantage.
+When you make a Constitution saving throw against airborne poisons (such as a green dragon's breath weapon or the *cloudkill* spell), you do so with advantage.

 ### Overclocked Clockwork Friend
 Starting at 9th level, you can spend 1 charge die to temporarily enhance your clockwork friend.
 It gains one of the following abilities: